Derived structures in the Langlands Correspondence: Derived Galois deformation rings

 Let $\ol{\rho}$ be a representation of $\Gamma$ in $G(k)$.
 Let $\rM_{G}^{\Gamma}$ be the functor on the category of Artinian local $W(k)$-algebras $\rA$ augmented over $k$, sending $\rA$ to the set of lifts modulo conjugacy,

-If $\ol{\rho}$ is absolutely irreducible and $\Gamma$ satisfies certain finite conditions on its Galois cohomology, then Schlessinger's criterion implies that $\cM_{G}^{\Gamma}$ is representable.
+If $\ol{\rho}$ is absolutely irreducible and $\Gamma$ satisfies certain finite conditions on its group cohomology, then Schlessinger's criterion implies that $\cM_{G}^{\Gamma}$ is representable.
 These observations, as well as the original idea to consider moduli of Galois deformations, are due to Mazur \cite{Maz89}.
 The story can be extended to profinite groups $\Gamma$, by treating $\rM_{G}^{\Gamma}$ as the (filtered) colimit of the deformation functors obtained from the finite quotients of $\Gamma$.

-Suppose $F$ is the ring of integers in a global field and $S$ is a finite set of places of $F$, then $\Gamma = \pi_1(\Spec \cO_F[1/S])$ satisfies the requisite finiteness conditions by class field theory.
+Let $\cO_F$ be the ring of integers in a global field $F$ and $S$ is a finite set of places of $F$.
+Then $\Gamma = \pi_1(\Spec \cO_F[1/S])$ satisfies the requisite finiteness conditions by class field theory.
 We are actually going to rename $\rM^{\ol{\rho}}_{\cO_F[1/S]} := \rM_{G}^{\Gamma}$ in this case, because this notation emphasizes the parameters that we will focus on in this section.
 The pro-representing ring is the \emph{(classical) global unrestricted Galois deformation ring}, denoted $\rR_{\cO_F[1/S]}^{\ol{\rho}}$.